500 million learners.

 Personalized by Intent

-Every major app personalizes your errors — the words you failed get served back to you.
+Every major app personalizes your mistakes — the words you got wrong come back around.
 None of them personalize your goals.
 A nurse and a software engineer walk the same road about horses drinking water.
 Savantiva adapts to what you actually need: your profession, your relationships, your life.
-We are the personal chef, not the restaurant menu.
+We're the personal chef, not the restaurant menu.

 Our Philosophy